Byungjin-Kim/nasa-image-of-the-day-api/README.md

 ## Usage

 Simply open the app in your browser, and it will automatically fetch and display the Astronomy Picture of the Day along with its relevant details.
 If there's an issue with fetching data, the app will display an error message.

-## Contributing

-Contributions to improve the app are welcome.
-To contribute:
-- Fork the repository
-- Create a new branch for your feature (`git checkout -b feature/AmazingFeature`)
-- Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-- Push to the branch (`git push origin feature/AmazingFeature`)
-- Open a new Pull Request

 ## License